teticio/openai-proxy/README.md

 This will create
 - A Lambda function to proxy calls to the OpenAI API per staging account (dev, prod).
 - A Lambda function to set usage limits and flush the cache per staging account (dev, prod).
-- A DynamoDB table to store usage and limit data per staging account (dev, prod).
+- A DynamoDB table to store usage and limits.
 - An optional ElastiCache Memcache cluster to cache OpenAI API responses.

 # Install